Healthy Plants, Healthy People

 But it looks like it’s supposed to look so everything’s okay, on the surface at least.

-We often forget that we, like the plants, are also nature.
+We often forget that we are also nature.
 It makes me ponder with this idea of struggle and how we handle things when life isn’t easy.
 These are the moments we are asked to dig deeper, the moments we find out what we are truly made of.

 Maybe the year of 2020 is the gift of digging deeper.
 It’s an opportunity to look at our addiction to living on the surface of things, how our excessive consumerism, dependancy on convenience and disconnect from the life pulsating around us can easily be substituted as the synthetic fertilizer we’ve come to depend on.
 It allows us to live on the surface of things.